theupdateframework/python-tuf/docs/repository-library-design.md

   Note that a concrete Repository implementation could provide an easier to use snapshot that does not require input (see example in git_repo.py)

-More concrete implementations (see cli.py for examples) could be added to Repository itself but none seem essential at this point.
+More concrete method implementations (see cli.py for examples) could be added to Repository itself but none seem essential at this point.

+The current prototype API defines five abstract methods that take care of access to metadata storage, expiry updates, version updates and signing.
+These must be implemented in the concrete implementation:

+* **keyring()**: A property that returns the private key mapping that should be used for signing.

+* **_load()**: Loads metadata from storage or cache.
+Is used by edit() and sign().

+* **_save()**: Signs and persists metadata in cache/storage.
+Is used by edit() and sign().

+* **edit()**: The ContextManager that enables ergonomic metadata editing by handling expiry and version number management.

+* **init_role()**: initializes new metadata handling expiry and version number.
+  (_init_role is in a way a special case of edit and should potentially be integrated there_).

 The API requires a “Keyring” abstraction that the repository code can use to lookup a set of signers for a specific role.
 Specific implementations of